aces/Loris/modules/genomic_browser/README.md

 ## Files

-In order to enable file uploading functionality, you must create a `genomic_uploader` directory in the `GenomicDataPath` directory (specified in the ConfigSettings).
+In order to enable file uploading functionality, you must create a `genomic_uploader` directory in the `GenomicDataPath` directory (specified in the front-end Configuration module).
 This directory needs to have read and write permissions for the apache user.
-It's recommended that this directory is soft-linked to a directory under `/data`.
+It is recommended that this directory is soft-linked to a directory under `/data`.

-The Methylation file parser is expecting a csv file where the first column value is the cpg_name (probe_id) and each next column header is the PSCID of that sample.
+The Methylation file parser is expecting a csv file where the first column value is the cpg_name (probe_id) and each subsequent column header is the PSCID of a given sample.

 Ex:
 Cpg Name,MTL001,MTL002,MTL003,OTT001,OTT002,OTT003